osmosis-labs/osmosis/x/poolmanager/README.md

 }
 ```

 For example, if the agreement specifies a 10% `skim_percent`, then 10% of all taker fees generated in a swap route containing the specified denom will be sent to the `skim_address` at the end of each epoch.
 These percentages are additive, so if there are agreements with skim percents of 10%, 20%, and 30%, the total skim percent for the route will be 60%.
+If the skim percent exceeds 100%, the swap fails to go through.

 The protocol can also register alloyed asset pools, which are pools containing denoms with taker fee share agreements: